 The Leibniz Research Alliance INFECTIONS (www.leibniz-infections21.de) is a consortium of 18 Leibniz Institutes that share their expertise to launch interdisciplinary studies on the emergence, persistence, transmission and control of antimicrobial resistance along environmental gradients.
 Collaborative projects are aligned along a virtual transect bridging natural, agricultural, and urban habitats.

-INFECTIONS is funded by the Leibniz Association.
+INFECTIONS is coordinated by the Forschungszentrum Borstel and funded by the Leibniz Association.

 Duration: 01.04.2021 - 31.12.2025